 The most obvious symptom of delirium, confusion, may be harder to recognize in older people.
 Younger people with delirium may be agitated, but very old people tend to become quiet and withdrawn—changes that may be mistaken for depression.
 In such cases, recognizing delirium is even harder.

 If a psychosis develops in an older person, it usually indicates delirium or dementia.
 Psychosis due to a psychiatric disorder rarely begins during old age.

-Delirium can be a common presenting symptom in older patients with COVID-19 and can often occur without other typical symptoms or signs of COVID-19.
+Delirium can be a common presenting symptom in older patients with viral diseases.
+For example, COVID-19 may manifest as delirium without other typical symptoms or signs of COVID-19.
 Delirium is also associated with poor hospital outcomes (eg, need for ICU care) and death in patients with COVID-19 (1 Geriatrics essentials reference Delirium is an acute, transient, usually reversible, fluctuating disturbance in attention, cognition, and consciousness level.
 Causes include almost any disorder or drug.
 Diagnosis is clinical... read more ).